 - Communications have been developed for use in the event of a surge in cases or a declared public health emergency.

 - Additional staff will continue to support this work as needed.

 Diagnostic and screening testing

 Efforts to provide vaccinations to educators, other staff and students if eligible

 Appropriate accommodations for children with disabilities with respect to the health and safety policies

 - Accommodations provided as needed or dictated by Individual Education Plan.

 Communication of Plan

-- The SRCSP will be accessible to the public via the district’s website.
-It will be posted at www.sps.org/SRCSP.
+- The SRCSP is accessible to the public via the district’s website and is posted at www.sps.org/SRCSP.

 - By viewing the plan on the website, stakeholders may translate the content into more than 90 languages using the translate function embedded through the website.
 Individuals who need further assistance with translation may contact their child’s school.